 Start your day with a snack (such as churros con chocolate) before exploring the Gothic Quarter.
 This area is the oldest part of the city and is home to several buildings that date back to the early Middle Ages.
 Its winding streets and enchanting squares are the perfect places to get lost and soak up the majestic feel of this ancient neighbourhood.

-When it comes to lunch time, one of the most economical and authentic ways to eat is to search out a good menú del día during the week – an affordable worker’s lunchtime menu generally ranging between €10-€15.
-The Nou Cellar in the Born is a great option for traditional Catalan cuisine, while La Esquina by Plaça Catalunya offers a more modern menu.
+When it comes to lunchtime, one of the most economical and authentic ways to eat is to search out a good menú del día during the week – an affordable worker’s lunchtime menu generally ranging between €10 and €15 (£8.60-£12.90).
+The Nou Celler in El Born is a great option for traditional Catalan cuisine, while La Esquina by Plaça de Catalunya offers a more modern menu.

-In recent years the tourist trade has put pressure on traders to sell fresh fruit salads and juices for tourists to eat on-the-go.
-Support the real local commerce by buying something to take back with you as a souvenir – tinned seafood is a delicacy here and most of the cured meats are sold vacuum-packed for ease of transport.
+In recent years, the tourist trade has put pressure on vendors to sell fresh fruit salads and juices for tourists to eat on the go.
+Support the local commerce by buying something to take back with you as a souvenir – tinned seafood is a delicacy here, and most of the cured meats are sold vacuum-packed for ease of transport.

-Slowly make your way to the Fundació Miró, the premier museum dedicated to the work of Catalan artist Joan Miró.
+Slowly make your way to the Fundació Joan Miró, the premier museum dedicated to the work of Catalan artist Joan Miró.
 The Espai 13 located inside the museum is at the cutting edge of contemporary European art.